tripledoublev/CV/index.md

 ### Current position (since March 2021)
 - Web Specialist and Multimedia Coordinator with the Digital Initiatives at the McGill University Library
-    * Implement front-end solutions
+    * Implement front-end solutions for a variety of Library sites by using the University's Design System
-    * Design web exhibitions and other Library sites
+    * Design web exhibitions and other Library websites
     * Facilitate communications between developers and librarians.
     * Contribute to Sprint planning
     * Assist the Digital Initiatives team in implementing best UI and UX practices to meet the latest accessibility standards.